vidister/gimp-web/content/news/2016-01-12 LGM/index.md

 </figure>

 [LGM][lgm] is an amazing opportunity for developers, contributors, visual artists, and supporters of free software projects to come together to work, discuss, and learn from each other.
-Past years have had multiple days of interesting and insightful presentations, _birds of a feather_ meetings, and many types of wonderful workshops.
+Past years have had multiple days of interesting and insightful presentations, [_birds of a feather_][bof] meetings, and many types of wonderful workshops.
 There's also an opportunity to meet some of the GIMP team as well!

 This year the host is the [Westminster School of Media Arts and Design][westminster], University of Westminster at their Harrow Campus: